joseph-abell/york-oratory/content/news/2020-06-01-message-from-the-treasurer.md

 The sheet can be downloaded [here](https://yorkoratory.com//media/Howtodonate.pdf).

 There are several options so please have a look and decide which is most suited to your circumstances.
+There is also some brief information on our [donations page](https://yorkoratory.com/donation).

 Once again thank you for your support.